speedscale/docs/docs/reference/filters/README.md

 The simplest way to build a forwarder filter is to assemble it in Traffic Viewer.
 Editing the JSON is a lot more work but you can check out the [instructions](../../guides/creating-a-snapshot.md#filtering-) here
 :::

-### Storage
+## Storage

 Filters are stored in Speedscale cloud so they can be reused.
-Manipulate them directly using `speedctl` commands like `get`, `put` and `delete`.
+Manipulate them directly using `speedctl` commands like `pull`, `edit`, `push` and `delete`.
 To configure the Forwarder to use a filter rule insert the filter's ID in the Operator or Forwarder's `SPEEDSCALE_FILTER_RULE` environment variable.

+## Debugging

+Use the `speedctl analyze filter` command to test your filters against a [snapshot](../../reference/glossary.md#snapshot) to see which RRPairs will be filtered out.
+This command also works with a single RRPair downloaded from the UI.

+## Advanced

+Filters can be [created in the Speedscale app](https://dev.speedscale.com/filterRules/) but the UI does not provide access to the full expressiveness of the filters.
+If you're looking to do something advanced it's best to get as far as you can in the UI and then modify the JSON manually.